Mika Shimotsuki: Appearances

 The character first appears in season 1, episode 6, attending Oso Academy as a high school student and schoolmate of Rikako Oryo.
 Two of her friends become Rikako's victims during the story arc.
 At the end of season 1, Mika Shimotsuki becomes a MWPSB inspector, in the same team as Akane Tsunemori.
 In Psycho-Pass 2, Shimotsuki learns that one of her allies is scheming against Tsunemori.
 When Shimotsuki is discovered, she is forced to cooperate with the schemer, and with the Sybil System.
 Now knowing that the Sybil is a collective consciousness, Shimotsuki finds herself turning into a Sybil puppet.
 Shimotsuki returns in the 2015 film, where she and the chief of the group trick Tsunemori into going to another country to deal with Tsunemori's former underling, the mercenary Shinya Kogami, and use the duo's teamwork to overcome them.
 In the climax, Shimotsuki and Unit One save Kogami and Tsunemori from armed soldiers.

 Shimotsuki returns in the 2019 film Sinners of the System.
 Akane Tsunemori's team is directed to return a woman to a special experimental prison, where the woman had worked as a therapist.
 Tsunemori dispatches fellow inspector Mika Shimotsuki, along with two Enforcers, Nobuchika Ginoza and Yayoi Kunizuka, to investigate the prison, while Tsunemori and the rest of the team investigate the case in Tokyo.
 Through a new combination of drugs, therapy, and work, the prison has produced a different kind of society, where latent criminal prisoners act in harmony with one another.
 Shimotsuki sees the woman as a criminal deserving of death, but she and Ginoza then realize that the woman has used herself as bait to try to protect a small child.
 The duo discovers that the warden is exploiting the prisoners to harvest nuclear waste buried beneath the prison, causing the prisoners to die of radiation.
 Shimotsuki records the warden's confession of her actions and reveals it to the prisoners.
 Shimotsuki then kills the warden, but the prisoners riot.
 Shimotsuki and Ginoza hunt down the rest of the complicit staff, and begin working to protect the prisoners.
 They later discover that the Sybil System knew of the warden's actions, as the prison is located above the System's former nuclear waste dumping ground.
-Causing Mika develop deep dislikes to them.

 Shimotsuki returns as the chief of Unit 1 in Psycho-Pass 3, where she directs Arata Shinto and Kei Ignatov, along with multiple forces.
 The group clashes with the Ministry of Foreign Affairs team, who are dealing with two groups known as the Foxes and Biforst.
-Despite this, she still having good friendship with Ginoza and later Kogami.
 In the 2020 film Psycho-Pass 3: First Inspector, Shimotsuki's group is trapped inside a building by a terrorist who wants to kill the Tokyo governor, Karina Komiya.
 Unwilling to hand over Komiya, Shimotsuki and her team fight to defeat the terrorists.